mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 It is now possible to group dashboards in user defined categories.

-#### Pin environment card

-On the projects homepage it is possible to pin on top one environment card at a time.

 #### Primary Key Index Automation

 In Design Area, Projections Section, it is now possible to automatically generate and update a primary key index.
 The option is turned off by default on existing Projections, while it will be enabled on all Projections created from now on.

+#### Configuration from tag

+In addition to loading branches, it is now possible to load your project tags in Console.
+It is also possible to create a new branch from a chosen tag.

+#### Pin environment card

+On the projects homepage it is possible to pin on top one environment card at a time.

 ### Bug Fix